OpenFactorioServerManager/factorio-server-manager/docker/README.md

 Authentication is supported in the application but it is recommended to ensure access to the Factorio manager UI is accessible via VPN or internal network.

+## Development
+For development purposes it also has the ability to create the docker image from local sourcecode.
+This is done by running `build.sh` in the `docker` directory.
+This will delete all old executables and the node_modules directory (runs `make build`).
+The created docker image will have the tag `factorio-server-manager:dev`.

 ## For everyone who actually read this thing to the end

 And now go and build some nice factories!